Syed007Hassan/NestJs-Template/README.md

 - JWT Auth with local and refresh token strategy provided by auth guards
 - REST APIs with DTOs and Entities
 - Docker-compose with Postgres, Redis and PgAdmin
+- Dockerode API for restoring Pg database via script in container

 ## Template 2
 ### It includes: